 Like all other cancers, NSCLC is most treatable when doctors can diagnose it before it spreads.
-Multiple factors influence the speed and progression of NSCLC, including the stage at diagnosis, the type of NSCLC, the ethnicity of the person with NSCLC, and the person’s response to treatment.

-There is no set timeline for moving through NSCLC stages.
 However, getting a diagnosis at an earlier stage can allow you to receive treatment before your cancer progresses any further.
 This can prevent your cancer from spreading and improve your outlook.

 Scientists often measure the growth rate of a tumor in